 Mark is a skier and a well-respected professional New Zealand ski guide.
 He is a humble character with a calm nature and a passion for powder snow.

-He has worked professionally as a guide for the Adventure Consultants in the Himalaya, Chief Ski Guide for Harris Mountains Heli Ski in Wanaka NZ, Lead guide for Kashmir Heli Ski in Gulmarg, India and ski guide for Ice Axe Expeditions in Antarctica.
+He has worked professionally as an expedition leader and guide for Adventure Consultants in the Himalaya, Chief Ski Guide for Harris Mountains Heli Ski in Wanaka NZ, ski touring guide for Bills Trips in Kashmir, India and ski guide for Ice Axe Expeditions in Antarctica.
 He is a respected avalanche forecaster and has taught guiding and avalanche courses at all levels, from beginners to professional guiding qualifications.
 Mark is an examiner for the NZ Mountain Guides Association ski guides courses and is one of the few guides who has done exploratory heli-skiing in Antarctica and the Himalaya.

 Mark is also an author, photographer, filmmaker and guest speaker.
 His adventures form the basis of his creative life, documenting expeditions and storytelling in various forms.
 He is the founder and Director of the NZ Mountain Film and Book Festival, New Zealand’s premier adventure film festival, celebrating adventure sports and lifestyles.